plotly/plotly.py/doc/python/tile-county-choropleth.md

 ### Mapbox Maps

+!!! note

-> Mapbox traces are deprecated and may be removed in a future version of Plotly.py.
+    Mapbox traces are deprecated and may be removed in a future version of Plotly.py.

 The earlier examples using `px.choropleth_map` and `go.Choroplethmap` use [Maplibre](https://maplibre.org/maplibre-gl-js/docs/) for rendering.
 These traces were introduced in Plotly.py 5.24 and are now the recommended way to create tile-based choropleth maps.
 There are also choropleth traces that use [Mapbox](https://docs.mapbox.com): `px.choropleth_mapbox` and `go.Choroplethmapbox`